open-mmlab/mmengine/README.md

 ## Get Started

-As an example of training a ResNet-50 model on the CIFAR-10 dataset, we will build a complete, configurable training and validation process using MMEngine in less than 80 lines of code.
+Taking the training of a ResNet-50 model on the CIFAR-10 dataset as an example, we will use MMEngine to build a complete, configurable training and validation process in less than 80 lines of code.

 <details>
 <summary>Build Models</summary>

-First, we need to define a **Model** that 1) inherits from `BaseModel`, and 2) accepts an additional argument `mode` in the `forward` method, in addition to those arguments related to the dataset.
-During training, the value of `mode` is "loss" and the `forward` method should return a dict containing the key "loss".
-During validation, the value of `mode` is "predict" and the forward method should return results containing both predictions and labels.
+First, we need to define a **model** which 1) inherits from `BaseModel` and 2) accepts an additional argument `mode` in the `forward` method, in addition to those arguments related to the dataset.

+- During training, the value of `mode` is "loss," and the `forward` method should return a   `dict` containing the key "loss".
+- During validation, the value of `mode` is "predict", and the forward method should return results containing both predictions and labels.

 ```python
 import torch.nn.functional as F